-Ensuring Twin Cities homes are safe and healthy.
+Ensuring Twin Cities homes are safe and healthy

 Family Housing Fund is dedicated to ensuring that rental homes throughout the region are safe and healthy.
 We recognize that substandard housing quality sometimes displaces renters, and our partners in public interest law observe habitability concerns or repair requests associated with many of the eviction cases for which they provide counsel.
 We have developed several, multifaceted strategies for improving rental housing quality and housing stability, described below.

 This page serves as a living document for our work related to housing health and safety.
-These resources are intended to be utilized by renters, community organizations, legal counsel, city staff, courts, court-appointed administrators, and property owners and managers.
+These resources are intended to be utilized by renters, community organizations, legal counsel, city staff, courts, court-appointed administrators, and rental property owners and managers.

-Health and Safety Litigation: Legal Help for Renters
+Health and Safety Litigation

-FHFund supports Central Minnesota Legal Services, Mid-Minnesota Legal Aid, and Southern Minnesota Regional Legal Services to provide legal services to low-income renters concerned about the health and safety of their housing.
+FHFund supports Mid-Minnesota Legal Aid, and Southern Minnesota Regional Legal Services to provide legal services to low-income renters concerned about the health and safety of their housing.
 These partners help impacted households address repair needs and remain stably housed, in addition to protecting the rental housing stock.
 They also cultivate referral networks and other collaboration with community-based organizations and local government, extending their ability to hear from households who need their support.

 FHFund has established a pool of funds to support habitability defenses in eviction cases when merited.
 Our partners in public interest law offer access to these funds in eligible cases at court, and tenants agree to replenish the fund upon receipt of a rent abatement order from a judge.

-Regional Repair Resources: Facilitating Tenant Remedies Actions
+Facilitating Tenant Remedies Actions (TRAs)

 In cases where unresponsive property management threatens the health and safety of multiple households or multiple properties, the city, the impacted renters, or a neighborhood organization may petition the court to intervene in a Tenants Remedies Action (TRA).
 In these cases, the court may appoint an interim landlord (called an administrator) to provide management and repair services for a period of time before returning management control of the property back to the owner.
 The success of an administrator’s efforts frequently relies on readily available sources of financing to make timely repairs.
 Importantly, it is an arrangement that requires the property owner to ultimately pay for those repairs.

-- Family Housing Fund has created a Revolving Repair Fund (R3F) that is now available in certain jurisdictions to fund these repairs.
+- Family Housing Fund has created a Regional Revolving Repair Fund (R3F) that is now available in certain jurisdictions to fund these repairs.
 Guidelines for access, use, and administration of the R3F are as follows: